Rates of Convergence to Stationarity for Reflected Brownian Motion: Introduction

 In Section \ref{Section_Notation}, we first introduce our notation and provide the statement of our main result.
-Also in Section \ref {Section_Notation}, we provide a step-by-step strategy behind the proof of our main result.
+Also in Section \ref{Section_Notation}, we provide a step-by-step outline of the proof of our result.
 The proof is divided into three steps, which are developed throughout Sections \ref{Section_Step_1} to \ref{Section_Step_3}.
+Finally, in Section \ref{Sec: conclude}, we discuss the main bottlenecks that need to be overcome in our arguments in order to improve upon the bounds that we obtain.